michelmbem/AddyScript/docs/asgui-asis.md

 ### General editor tips:

 1. **asgui** does not execute scripts by itself.
 It delegates this task to **asis**.
-Therefore, the executables of both programs must always be in the same directory.
+On Windows and Linux, the executables of both programs must remain in the same directory.
+On macOS, the application bundle must keep the bundled **asis** helper in its expected location.
 2. To have time to read the output printed by your script, always add a call to the _readln()_ function at the end of it.
 Of course this is not necessary for scripts that have a graphical interface.
 3. The shortcut to execute a script is **[F5]**.
 In fact, many commands use the same shortcut as in VS:
     1. **[Ctrl+N]** to create a new script